ahupowerdns/corona-science/corona-science.md

 recommendation [echoed by the WHO](https://www.sciencealert.com/who-recommends-to-avoid-taking-ibuprofen-for-covid-19-symptoms), and also by this [BMJ article](https://www.bmj.com/content/368/bmj.m1086).
+19th of March update, WHO [is no longer sure](https://twitter.com/WHO/status/1240409217997189128) but does confirm there is no data.

 There are some unfortunate health authorities, including Dutch ones, rubbishing the Ibuprofen warnings - I can't see how they do this since there